Statutory requirements, filing fees, and recommended services for Texas businesses.

 | Business hours availability | Required during normal business hours |

-| Resident requirement | Must be a Texas resident OR a business entity authorized to do business in Texas |
+| Resident requirement | Texas resident OR authorized business entity |

-| Listed in public record | Yes — name and address are publicly searchable via Texas Secretary of State |
+| Listed in public record | Yes — searchable via Texas Secretary of State |

 | Statute reference | Tex.
 Bus.
 Orgs.
 Code §5.201 |